8 repentant militants, kidnappers become pastors in OPM Church

 Chinyere further said that efforts were on to ensure that children of the less privileged, who were not in school, get the desired education through the church’s 15 free schools located in Rivers, Bayelsa, Abia, Akwa Ibom, and Lagos states.

-“My target is to have this rehabilitation centres in every state of the federation to help people who roam about, because the school is free,” he said.
+“My target is to have these rehabilitation centres in every state of the federation to help people who roam about, because the school is free,” he said.

 Mr Justine Obodo, one of the repented militants from Emohua Local Government Area, who spoke on behalf of others told NAN that they had been in the rehabilitation camp since 2019.